 Seattle U grants the maximum credit possible to meet degree requirements for courses taken at other accredited institutions.
 An official evaluation of transfer coursework will be provided upon admission to Seattle U. Students transferring from a community college may transfer up to 90 quarter credits to Seattle U. Students transferring from a four year institution may transfer up to 135 quarter credits.
 All Seattle U students are required to complete the last 45 quarter credit hours of their bachelor's degree coursework at Seattle U. Review Seattle U's transfer policy for more information.

 Seattle U grants the maximum credit possible to meet degree requirements for courses taken at other regionally accredited institutions.
 With a direct transfer associate of arts or associate of science degree from a Washington State community college, the IGETC along with an associate of arts degree from a California community college, the Oregon associate of arts transfer degree or an associate of arts AGEC-A from an Arizona community college, 90 quarter credits transfer directly, junior standing is granted at entrance and many of the university's Core curriculum courses are satisfied.
-Read Seattle University's Transfer Credit Policy and Transfer Course Equivalency Guides.
+Review the courses that will transfer to Seattle University through the Transferology website.

 An official evaluation of transfer coursework will be included in the acceptance packet upon admission to Seattle U. Read Seattle University's Transfer Credit Policy and course equivalency guides.

 Questions regarding your program evaluation should be directed to your academic advisor.
 Contact the Admissions Office for more information.